yirueilu-b/yirueilu-blog/README.md

 The original React App built with CRA could be found [here](https://github.com/yirueilu-b/YirueiLuBlog/tree/gh-pages).
 Most of them are the same.
 Switching from CRA to Gatsby just needs to convert the routes part in the code to the directory structure that Gatsby defined.

 ## Usage
+- Clone this REPO.
+- `pip install -r requirements.txt`
+- `npm install`

-use `bash git_push.sh` to update on develop branch
+- Use `bash git_push.sh` to update on develop branch.

-`npm run deploy` to publish new page
+- `npm run deploy` to publish new page.